boost-ext/sml/README.md

 **Why msm-lite?**

-* Boost.MSM - eUML is awesome, however it has a few huge limitations which stop it from using it in a larger scale;
+* Boost.MSM - eUML is awesome, however it has a few huge limitations which stop it from being used it on a larger scale;
-  msm-lite is trying to address those issues.
+  msm-lite, therefore, is trying to address those issues.

 **Problems with Boost.MSM - eUML**